dwhenson/personal-site/src/posts/20220419-design-to-pixel-pretty-close-1.md

 ## Let's Add Some HTML!

 When adding HTML to a design I typically start with the desktop version of the designs, as these are normally the most complicated.
-I spent some time [learning HTML] and it was time really well spent.
+I spent some time [learning HTML](https://dwhenson.com/posts/what-the-html/) and it was time really well spent.
 It's not complicated, and a little bit of time invested in learning it will take you a long way.

 So assuming you've done that, I'd suggest doing something like the following:

 ### Structure Your Headings

-The general advice is on `h1` per page so start with that.
+The general advice is one `h1` per page so start with that.
 If this matches the page title that helps tie things up nicely.
-After you've identified your main heading then review the remaining content and add sub-headings starting with your `h2`'s throughout the document, and then under them, any `h3`'s that may be needed, and so on (usually three heading levels is enough).
+After you've identified your main heading, review the remaining content and add sub-headings starting with your `h2`'s throughout the document, and then under them, any `h3`'s that may be needed, and so on (usually three heading levels is enough).

 Remember: **don't skip any levels between headings**.
 As this can mess things up for people using assistive technology to access your site.
 Keep in mind we are just doing structure at the moment, and not thinking about design at all.
 I find it useful to start a local server at this stage so I can see how the page looks with no styles added (hint: the structure should be clear based on the in-built styles).